drklrd/pystats/README.md

 ```
 Mode : The most common value in data set
 Not relevant to continuous numerical data
 ```

+## Standard deviation, Variance

+Measures how "spread-out" the data is.

+Variance is simply the average of the squared differences from the mean.

+Standard deviation is just the square root of the variance.
+This is usually a way to identify outliers.
+Data points that lie more than one standard deviation from the mean can be considered unusual.
+We can talk about how extreme a data point is by talking about "how many sigmas" away from the mean it is.

+## Population variance vs Sample variance

+For N samples, we just divide the squared variances by N-1 instead of N.